Welcome to the website dedicated to people with disabilities, run by the staff of the Office of Accessibility and Support

 SGH Warsaw School of Economics has specialised equipment and software in place to facilitate education for people with disabilities.
 These include:

-• Jaws – speaking software with various speech synthesizers,
+- Jaws – speaking software with various speech synthesisers,

-• an induction loop in the Main Hall, helping people with hearing impairments to hear the lectures more clearly,
+- An induction loop in the Main Hall, helps people with hearing impairments to hear the lectures more clearly.

-• portable FM systems which can be lent to people with hearing impairments who use hearing aids.
+Portable FM systems can be lent to people with hearing impairments who use hearing aids.

 Would you like to obtain a degree from the Warsaw School of Economics (BA, MA or PhD)?
 Do you have a disability and wonder if you should try it, or wonder if you can manage?
 Do not hesitate, take action and go for it!
 Many others have already walked this path with success.